Cope's gray treefrog: Behavior

 In the Southeastern United States, Cope's gray treefrog breeds and calls from May to August.
 Isolated males start calling from woodland areas during warm weather a week or more before migrating to temporary ponds to breed.
 There they form aggregations (choruses) and call together.
 Chorusing is most frequent at night, but individuals often call during daytime in response to thunder or other loud noises.
 These individual calls are produced at high sound pressure levels (SPLs) reaching 85 to 90 dB and sustained noise levels in choruses commonly range between 70 and 80 dB SPL.
 Female treefrogs have been found to be able to differentiate calls at scales of up to a few decibels.
+Females prefer calls with average frequencies over calls with frequencies that were 2 or 3 semitones lower than the population mean.
+Calls higher than the average semitones do not face behavioral discrimination like the lower calls do.
 Eggs are laid in batches of 10 to 40 on the surfaces of shallow ponds and other small bodies of water.
 These temporary bodies of water usually lack fish, and females preferentially lay their eggs in water bodies that lack fish or other predatory vertebrates and have lower desiccation risk.
 Eggs hatch in about five days and metamorphosis takes place at about 45–65 days.

 The diet of Cope's gray treefrog primarily consists of insects such as moths, mites, spiders, plant lice, and harvestmen.
 Snails have also been observed as a food source.
 Like most frogs, Dryophytes chrysocelis is an opportunistic feeder and may also eat smaller frogs, including other treefrogs.
 Once the breeding season is over, Cope's gray treefrogs will forage continuously until winter.

-Dryophytes chrysoscelis is capable of surviving temperatures as low as –8 °C.
+Cope's gray treefrog exhibits freeze tolerance.
+Dryophytes chrysoscelis is capable of surviving temperatures as low as -8 C. They can withstand the physiological challenges of corporeal freezing, by accumulating cryoprotective compounds of hepatic origin, including glycerol, urea, and glucose.
+It is one of a few freeze tolerant frogs that use glycerol as a cryoprotectant.